percona/proxysql-admin-tool-doc/docs/install-v2.md

 ## Verify the pxc_scheduler_handler installation

-If you have installed [ProxySQL 2.3.2-2.1](release-notes-2.3.2-1.md) or later, verify the Percona_Scheduler_Admin installation with the following command:
+If you have installed [ProxySQL 2.3.2-2.1](release-notes-2.3.2-1.md) or later, verify the pxc_scheduler_handler installation with the following command:

 ```{.bash data-prompt="$"}
 $ percona-scheduler-admin --debug